shaunwbell/EcoFOCI_FieldOps_Documentation/DataProcessingDocumentation/README.md

 It will spell out the primary resources available, the primary tools that are used, and point to some strengths and weeknesses.
 It will guide some of the future development by documenting choices (with links to references or standards where applicable), and provide clues and cross-links with other tools maintained in various github repositories and at PMEL that are useful for EcoFOCI data work.

+It is cetainly centric to workflows assumed by and created by S.Bell

 ***Author: S.Bell***